SameSalamander5710/DynamicFPSLimiter/README.md

 [In progress]

 - Now replaces PowerShell with Python functions to extract GPU usage.
 - New python module to provide a fast and lightweight way to access GPU usage data on Windows by directly querying Performance Data Helper (PDH) counters for the "GPU Engine" object.
 It bypasses slower or more resource-intensive methods like WMI or PowerShell.
+See [https://github.com/SameSalamander5710/PyGPU](https://github.com/SameSalamander5710/PyGPU)

 # Dynamic FPS Limiter v4.0
 A GUI app to assess GPU usage and dynamically adjust frame rate limits via RTSS.